A friend of Pando is a friend of mine ...

 Dave Ogden, President

-Former Mayor and longtime resident of Richfield, Utah, Dave Ogden has recently retired from public service.
-He first met with Lance Oditt, Friends of Pando’s Executive Director in 2020 to talk about the Pando tree and has been instrumental in helping get Friends of Pando up and running.
-He has graciously agreed to serve as the first Board President for Friends of Pando in addition to his work as a local historian, Kids for Pando and Richfield Visitor Center.
+Former Mayor of Richfield and longtime resident of Richfield, Utah, Founder and Board President, Dave Ogden has recently retired from public service.
+He first met with Lance Oditt, Friends of Pando’s Executive Director in early 2020 to talk about the Pando tree and has been instrumental in helping get Friends of Pando up and running.
+In his work as President he has provided leadership, logistic support and outreach to small business and community organizations, helping Friends of Pando realize its vision to see that our investments, leadership and the opportunities we create, can have a positive and lasting community impact.
+Even though he is officially “retired,” Dave continues his work as a local historian, writing and publishing history articles as well inspirational stories and poetry.
+Dave loves to travel and also helps run the Richfield Visitor Center.

-Friends of Pando founder and Executive Director Lance Oditt first fell in love with trees in rural Ohio where he used to climb a hickory tree and read books.
-He first experienced Pando in 2017, and In 2019, began to organize calls with people who shared his passion for the tree to gather ideas to ensure this natural wonder can be enjoyed for generations to come.
-Lance brings 5 years experience working on Pando doing everything from fence building to developing partnerships and programs that employ local students and Pando lovers.
-Lance brings background in public service (Americorps) as well as experience leading large scale projects in the high tech sector (Microsoft, State of Texas) to the role working to blend art and science to inspire stewardship and long term thinking.
+Friends of Pando founder and Executive Director Lance Oditt first fell in love with trees in rural Ohio where he used to climb a hickory tree on the family property and read books.
+He first experienced Pando in 2017, and In 2019, began to organize community calls with people who shared his passion for the tree to gather ideas to ensure this natural wonder can be enjoyed for generations to come.
+Lance brings 7 years experience working on Pando doing everything from research support and documentary efforts to fence building to developing partnerships and programs that employ local students and fellow Pando lovers.
+In addition to his love and concern for Pando, Lance brings background in public service and community resource development (Americorps) as well as experience leading large scale projects in the high tech sector (Microsoft, State of Texas).

 Hope Smith, Secretary

-Our board Secretary & Treasurer, Hope Smith, is a certified Human Resources professional with over 10 years background in executive non-profit management.
-Hope was first captivated by Pando in 2019 and in 2021, she provided logistics and support for the team, taking part herself in photography work, while also cooking for a team of 20 each day.
-Now in her second year with Friends of Pando, Hope’s extensive experience in the nonprofit leadership, HR and, as a small business owner provided rare and invaluable insights to the Friends of Pando board.
+Founder and board Treasurer, Hope Smith, is a certified Human Resources professional who works for an environmentally focused software engineering company.
+She has over 10 years’ background in executive non-profit management, 4+ years in accounting, and many years as a small business owner.
+Hope was first captivated by Pando in 2019, then in 2021, she provided logistics and support for the team, taking part herself in photography work, while also cooking for a team of 20 each day.
+Now in her second year with Friends of Pando, Hope’s unique blend of experience in nonprofit leadership, HR and business have provided rare and invaluable insights to the Friends of Pando board.

 Our History

-Friends of Pando was founded in 2019 by a group of researchers, artists, land managers, educators and community leaders who gathered together to share their passion for the tree and share ideas :
+Friends of Pando was founded in 2019 by a group of researchers, artists, land managers, educators and community leaders who came together to share their ideas and their passion for Pando.
+Through a series of informal calls facilitated by Founder and Executive Director Lance Oditt, the group brainstormed about what could be done to help protect Pando and ensure that the tree can be enjoyed for generations to come.

 Friends of Pando is dedicated and working to educate the public, support research and preservation efforts and inspire stewardship of Pando, the world’s largest tree.